syncfusion-content/blazor-docs/blazor/diagram/methods.md

 ### Fit to page

 You can fit the diagram elements within the diagram bounds.
-The following code is used to how to fit all the elements in the diagram area.
+The following code shows how to fit all the elements in the diagram area.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams